‘Ripped all his clothes off’: Wild dogs maul 65-year-old man - NewsBreak

 Dougherty said the pack of wild dogs came from a marijuana grow operation sandwiching the street.
 Early in March, deputies and the Oklahoma Bureau of Narcotics busted the grow for selling bud — the smokable part of a cannabis plant — on the “black market” and out of state.
 The operation had been licensed with the state.

-“I don’t know if these dogs was supposed to protect the grow or if they’re just mean dogs altogether,” said Dougherty.Toyota recalls 460,000 vehicles over stability control issue
+“I don’t know if these dogs was supposed to protect the grow or if they’re just mean dogs altogether,” said Dougherty.‘Disgusting’: Children called slurs, security increased following political ad attacking Birmingham area school

 Two of the dogs were caught and taken to a local veterinary clinic.
 So far, it’s unclear if they’ll be put down.